ricardokleinklein/ricardokleinklein.github.io/about.md

 <br>

 Looking forward to hearing from you!
-I'll try to provide an answer to every question posed, or seek for one.
+I'll try to provide an answer to every question posed, or seek one.

 *Disclaimer -- This is particularly relevant if you're about to offer me a research position.
 In that case, you are indeed encouraged to contact me, and do not forget the beer!*